Mercury1089/template-robot-code/README.md

 ## Credits
 [Jaci](https://github.com/JacisNonsense) for creating the Gradle plugins that allow this to work
-[Endoman123](https://github.com/Endoman123) for creating a motion profile generator frontend to use
+[Endoman123](https://github.com/Endoman123) for creating a motion profile generator frontend to use [croadfeldt](https://github.com/croadfeldt/wpilib_pixy_spi_java) for the original versions of the Pixy SPI and I2C classes